 LanzaTech, AMCI and ACM executed the Forward Purchase Agreement on February 3, 2023.
 Pursuant to the Forward Purchase Agreement, ACM obtained 5,916,514 shares of common stock on the open market for \$10.16 per share ("Redemption Price"), and such purchase price of \$60.1 million was funded by the use of Trust Account proceeds as a prepayment ("Prepayment Amount") for the Forward Purchase Agreement redemption at the end of three years ("Maturity Date").
 ACM has the right at the end of three years to return the shares and keep the Prepayment Amount plus the fees described below, or may, at ACM's sole discretion, partially or fully terminate this transaction over the course of the three-year term by returning cash in an amount equal to the number of shares terminated ("Terminated Shares") multiplied by the Redemption Price, which may be reduced in the case of certain dilutive events ("Reset Price").
-At the end of the three-year term, New LanzaTech is obligated to pay ACM an amount equal to the product of (1) 7,500,000 less (b) the number of Terminated Shares multiplied by (2) \$2.00 (the "Maturity Consideration").
-In addition to the Prepayment Amount and the Maturity Consideration, on the Maturity Date, New LanzaTech will pay to ACM an amount equal to the product of (x) 500,000 and (y) the Redemption

-Price, totaling \$5.1 million (the "Share Consideration").
+At the end of the three-year term, LanzaTech is obligated to pay ACM an amount equal to the product of (1) 7,500,000 less (b) the number of Terminated Shares multiplied by (2) \$2.00 (the "Maturity Consideration").
+In addition to the Prepayment Amount and the Maturity Consideration, on the Maturity Date, LanzaTech will pay to ACM an amount equal to the product of (x) 500,000 and (y) the Redemption Price, totaling \$5.1 million (the "Share Consideration").
 However, at the time, the Company may not have sufficient funds or be able to obtain financing from third parties to pay such amounts.
-The Company also may not have sufficient shares authorized to pay the Maturity Consideration in shares.
-Breach by the Company of any of these obligations could constitute an event of default under the Forward Purchase Agreement, which could subject the Company to financial exposure thereunder (including arising from potential indemnification claims by the Seller).
-In addition, future debt or other contractual agreements may contain cross-default or cross-acceleration provisions that could be triggered if we defaulted on our obligations to the Purchasers.
-Any or all of these consequences could have material adverse impact on us.
+The Company also may not have sufficient here sufficient funds or be able to obtain financing from the Company of any of these obligations could constitute an event of default under the Forward Purchase Agreement, which could subject the Company of any of these obligations could constitute an event of default under the Forward Purchase Agreement, which could subject the Company to financial exposure thereunder (including arising from potential indemnification claims by the Seller).
+In addition, future debt or other contractual agreements m